-Very frightened dogs may do well with a multi-pronged approach; one of our managers uses a combination of Cannapet, Tranquility blend and a Thundershirt (see below), with a healthy dose of exercise in the afternoon for Dundee (the dog in the photo at the top of the page) and he does pretty well!
-Try one product at a time before adding another (that is indicated above as safe to combine with others).
+Very frightened dogs may do well with a multi-pronged approach; one of our managers used a combination of Cannapet cookies, Tranquility blend and a Thundershirt (see below), with a healthy dose of exercise in the afternoon for Dundee (the dog in the photo at the top of the page) and he does pretty well!
+Try one product at a time before adding another (we’ve indicated above which are safe to combine with others).

-Don’t Forget, all of these remedies can be helpful throughout the year for separation anxiety, travel anxiety, to socialize a nervous or excitable pet into a new environment, during thunderstorms, airline travel, visits to groomers, vets, and kennels.
+Don’t Forget, all of these remedies can be helpful throughout the year for separation anxiety, travel anxiety, to help a nervous or excitable pet adapt to a new environment, during thunderstorms, airline travel, visits to groomers, vets, and kennels.

 NOTE: do NOT use the sedative Acepromazine for noise phobias as it heightens noise sensitivity!
 See this video for more information.

 – Thundershirts can be a very useful tool.
 These snug wraps can really help to calm and reassure dogs in stressful situations, like swaddling a baby.
 Click here for a blog post about the Thundershirt, how it works, with a few great testimonials.

 On July 4th day:

 – Make sure to get all of your pets lots of exercise (don’t forget to play with the kitties).
 Getting them tired will help them not to be so amped up over noises.
 Burn off that nervous energy!
 Keep them inside – don’t leave them outside as they can panic and run off, or be injured accidentally or purposely by people playing with fireworks.

 – Offer dogs something new and exciting to chew on that night – chewing often helps dogs deal with stress and gives them something to distract them from the strange noises.